 5. Sleep in Right Position to Avoid Heartburn during Pregnancy

 Nighttime heartburn is a nightmare of its own kind for a pregnant woman, in fact, for anyone!
-While eating at least three hours before bedtime is one way to avoid this nighttime heartburn, you can take some special measures to sleep in just the right position to further eliminate all the chances of acid reflux at night because you and your baby needs restful sleep!
+While eating at least three hours before bedtime is one way to avoid this nighttime heartburn, you can take some special measures to sleep in just the right position to further eliminate all the chances of acid reflux at night because you and your baby need restful sleep!

-- Sleep in a propped-up position and for this you may use many pillows to keep your head raised.
+- Sleep in a propped-up position and for this, you may use many pillows to keep your head raised.
 This position helps maintain gravity that in turn helps keep your stomach acids in control.

 - You may also use wedge-shaped pillows to gently keep your upper body slanting upwards.